MA (Cantab) MBBS PhD FRCP (Lond)

 Professor of Clinical Neurology & Neuroscience

-My group's research involves patients diagnosed with Motor Neuron Disease (MND), known in its commonest form as Amyotrophic Lateral Sclerosis (ALS).
+My group's research involves patients diagnosed with motor neurone disease (MND), known in its commonest form as amyotrophic lateral sclerosis (ALS).

 MND is a progressive neurodegenerative disease that dramatically shortens the lives of the majority of those who develop it because there is no effective disease-modifying treatment as yet.
 It causes relentless weakness in the limbs and often speech and swallowing muscles, with loss of independence and eventual respiratory failure.
 Those who develop MND have typically led healthy, active lives, and only a minority have a family history of the disease or the related condition frontotemporal dementia (FTD).

 My group is trying to identify markers of disease activity across the different types of MND.
 These are called biomarkers.
 There is no test for MND, so diagnosis relies on the opinion of an expert neurologist, and any investigations are currently only to exclude other possible causes for the same symptoms (of which there are not many).
 Biomarkers might be able to shorten the delay of up to one year that many patients with MND have to wait to get a firm diagnosis.
 This might allow potential therapies to be introduced earlier, before there is spread of symptoms to more than one body region.
 It would also allow drug trials to be organised more efficiently, by categorizing patients according to disease activity, and making decisions about efficacy much sooner.